mm-bertoni/HuskyFilmFestival/README.md

 - Ensure MongoDB is reachable using the MONGO_URI you configured.

 ## AI Usage
-This README was created/edited with assistance from GitHub Copilot (GPT-5 mini)
+This README was created/edited with assistance from GitHub Copilot (GPT-5 mini).

+GitHub Copilot was used to help troubleshoot page loading issues (incorrect path configuration) and issues with rendering films - but did not allow it to auto generate/change files (GPT-5 mini).

+Claude